 “I thought they would seize me once more,” said Mélida, who found out that she did not need to move back, at least no longer that day.

 Mélida’s courting with her father stays strained.
-They hardly ever communicate approximately her lifestyles in revolt palms.
+They hardly ever communicate about her lifestyle in revolt palms.